Many people think of WordPress when they think of CMS- it has a significant share of the market and has been around for years.

 Plugins also need to be updated regularly.
 Often, these updates can affect your website and cause it to crash.
 When you factor in that your site may have been using an older plugin from a few years ago that never had a new version released it can be challenging to keep your website fresh without having to rely on a developer continually.

 What’s Agility’s solution?
-No third-party plugins built by just anybody.
+No third-party plugins are built by just anybody.
 Only premium, consistently supported and updated, enterprise-grade tools are built into Agility CMS.
 Over-reliance on plugins can cause issues for any CMS, but with Agility, the adverse effects are reduced.

 2. You’re Scared to Update